mbmontana785/MLB_Game_Predictor/README.md

 Photo by <a href="https://unsplash.com/@megaanmarie?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Megan Ellis</a> on <a href="https://unsplash.com/photos/l1TP3s9clLE?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+## Live predictions
+We began using our model to make live predictions on Aug.
+3, 2023.

+Through Aug.
+17, the model's accuracy rate for live games was 54.1 percent (126 correct predictions out of 233 games).

 **To use this model, run the Jupyter Notebooks in this order:**

 Model Scoresheet